effector/effector/src/content/docs/en/api/effector/Store.md

 ## `on(trigger, reducer)`

-Updates state when `trigger` is triggered by using [`reducer`](/en/explanation/glossary#reducer).
-For each trigger, last installed reducer will override previous reducers (useful for dynamic behavior).
+Updates state when `trigger` is triggered by using [reducer](/en/explanation/glossary#reducer).
+For each trigger, the last installed reducer will override previous reducers (useful for dynamic behavior).

 ### Formulae